« Blog Home

 However.
 Does that mean you can erect your metal garage or metal storage building and completely ignore it for decades?
 We certainly don’t recommend it.
-It doesn’t take long for a very minor issue to become a more serious problem just because you didn’t think it was a big enough deal to address.
+It doesn’t take long for a very minor issue, like discoloration or corrosion on a building’s surface, to become a more serious problem just because you didn’t think it was a big enough deal to address.

 - Inspect the interior and exterior twice a year.
 Metal buildings are sturdy enough that they don’t need to be coddled, but they should get your attention about twice a year.
 We recommend spring and fall, after the harsher conditions of winter and summer have abated.
 The only exception to the spring/fall advice is in the case of excessive winter snow.
 If your metal building’s roof has a heavy layer of snow buildup, use a snow rake to remove it.

 - Inspect the building’s surroundings.
-Do you see any ground settlement?
+Do you see any ground settlement around your steel structures?
 Are there any large tree branches overhanging the roof, bushes growing too closely to the structure, or root systems creeping their way toward the building?
 Metal building maintenance issues are usually due to external forces, not deterioration of the building itself.

 - Scan along the foundation.
-Look for any signs of shifting, as well as signs of rodents burrowing underneath your building.
+Look for any signs of shifting in your steel panels, as well as signs of rodents burrowing underneath your building.

 - Check the insulation.
 Insulation plays a major role in keeping what’s inside your metal garage or metal storage building in good condition.
 Make sure there isn’t any moisture damage, animal damage, or potential for electrical hazard.